 If an infection, pain, or other medical condition has been identified as a precipitating factor, ensure that it has been treated adequately.

 Physical restraints are only used as a last resort to keep the patient safe and prevent them from pulling out tubes or catheters.
 There’s no evidence that physical restraints reduce falls or other accidents.
 Worse, they keep the person immobilized and this increases the risk of developing pneumonia or pressure ulcers.
 Accidental strangling is even a possibility.
 Also, restraints and very strong medications are considered a form of involuntary treatment and may violate the rights of an agitated person.

 Professionals in social work and nursing are often quite skilled at helping people with delirium.
 Remember that a person suffering from delirium in the hospital may improve considerably once they return home to a familiar, stable environment.
 This should be kept in mind so that you don’t make the decision to place someone in a nursing home prematurely.

 Delirium may take weeks or even months to truly resolve.
 Therefore, you should opt for supervised settings, and make sure there is close monitoring after the patient returns home, to ensure safety for everyone involved.

-For older adults experiencing delirium, the mainstay of treatment is creating a safe, familiar, and supportive environment.
-Drug treatment of delirium is often not necessary, or desirable.
+For older adults experiencing delirium, the basis of treatment is creating a safe, familiar, and supportive environment.
+Medication treatment of delirium is often not necessary or desirable.
 But if the older adult is very agitated or aggressive and is behaving in a way that could hurt themselves or someone else, medications can be helpful.